EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/60_how-to-check-a-record-kv-table.md

 ## Overview

-This how-to provides instructions to check if a specific object exists in a `Key-Value Table` (`kv table`).
+This guide provides instructions to check if a specific object exists in a `Key-Value Table` (`kv table`).

 [[caution | Alpha version]]
 | `Key-Value Table` is designated as `alpha` and should not be used in production code.